stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 To build an ID Site URL for redirection, you must ask the Stormpath `Application` object for an `ID Site URL Builder`.
 From the builder, you can set important properties to pass information and make sure the ID Site can call back to your application.

 To get an `ID Site URL Builder`:
-{% codetab id:id-site-builder langs:java node %}
+{% codetab id:id-site-builder langs:java node python%}
 ------
 Application application = client.getResource(applicationRestUrl, Application.class);